Established in 1820, Shockoe Hill Cemetery is the first city owned municipal burying ground in Richmond, Virginia.

 Know Before You Go

 Parking is plentiful inside the cemetery, please observe lanes and right of way.
-Please note that the cemetery is located at Fourth and Hospital Streets in Richmond.
+Entrances are on Hospital Street and East Bates Street.